House Business: Equipment, Pricing & Leads (UK)

 How to Start

-1. Develop a system for labelling and inventorying personal items, including a labels and inventory system for personal items.
+1. Develop a system for labelling and inventorying personal items.

 2. Establish relationships with funeral directors, priests, community leaders, and real estate agents to get referrals.